vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

   Render the elemento or template block multiple times based on the source data.
-The expression must use the special syntax to provide an alias for the current elemento being iterated on:
+The espressione must use the special syntax to provide an alias for the current elemento being iterated on:

   ``` html
   <div v-for="item in items">